Part 1: Welcome to the Zendesk platform

 Password - Your Zendesk Support password

 API token - You can use an API token instead of your password.
-API tokens are managed in the Support Admin interface at Admin > Channels > API.
+API tokens are managed in the Admin Center interface at Apps and integrations > APIs > Zendesk APIs.
 The page lets you view, add, or delete tokens.
 More than one token can be active at the same time.
 Deleting a token deactivates it permanently.